-When asked what 3 pieces of advice Trevor would offer to entrepreneurs starting out today, here is what Trevor had to share:
+When I asked Kinetisense to provide 3 pieces of advice to entrepreneurs starting out today here is the information they had to share:

 This story was written by Elizabeth Blair.
 Elizabeth is the regional innovation network (RIN) coordinator at Community Futures Entre-Corp and works to oversee activities with APEX.
 APEX is a Regional Innovation Network that supports the growth of innovative and technologically-oriented businesses in Southeast Alberta.